Bagpuss: VHS

-DVDs
+DVD and Blu-ray

-The full series was released on DVD, in April 2005 and in 2007.
-It was later re-released in April 2015.
+The full series was first released on DVD in April 2005.
+The full series was re-released in 2023 on Blu-ray and DVD to celebrate the 50th anniversary of Bagpuss.
+This release included "Peter Firmin – At Home with Bagpuss" and "The Story of Smallfilms" as extra features.

 BBC iPlayer

-The entire series was released onto the BBC iPlayer for the first time in May 2021 for 30 days.
+The entire series was released onto the BBC iPlayer for the first time in May 2021.

 Music

 A CD of the original songs was released in 1999.
 The CD was re-released as well as a vinyl LP, again of the original songs from the series, in 2018.

 Books

 Several books have been released over the years to accompany the series.